 In hindsight, it would be easy to blame Emerre.
 He certainly blamed himself, but that’s not really fair – who’d have expected Korak to pull something like that?
 No respectable commander would have tried such a stunt.
 Look, I’m in favor of running away to fight another day, but not Korak.
 After his embarrassing loss, taking out Avara was all he cared about, even if it cost him his life.

 Clad in the uniform of a fallen legionnaire, Korak worked his way towards the Queen’s pavilion without challenge.
 He slew the guards outside the entrance before they even had a chance to draw swords and then went inside to face the Queen.
 Emerre heard battle coming from her pavilion and ran to offer aid.
 He arrived just in time to see Korak take her head and then his anger knew no bounds.

-Emerre hadn’t even known he was there.
-When he returned from the Whispering Hills and learned about Ardyval, it was too much for Emerre.
+Emerre hadn’t even known the boy was there.
+When he returned from the Whispering Hills and learned of Ardyval’s supposed fate, it was too much for Emerre.
 He cracked, feeling responsible for Avara’s death and now the boy’s.
 He withdrew from the battlefield immediately and returned to Gloryngael, where he began his long stint as the Gloryngael Ghoul.